-While reposting content from relevant, high-authority sites across the web is a useful strategy, it’s most effective to post content that you create yourself.
-This way, users won’t just hear about your brand--they’ll also click on articles that’ll drive them directly to your site!
+While reposting content from relevant, high-authority sites across the web is a useful strategy, it is most effective to post content that you create yourself.
+This way, users won’t just hear about your brand - they’ll also click on articles that’ll drive them directly to your site!

 6. Make Your Efforts Long-Term

-To truly secure your place in the industry, it’s critical that you don’t stop your digital marketing efforts once you reach your initial goals.
-You don’t want all your available content and social media posts to be outdated.
-This would only lower the SEO status you worked so hard to achieve.
+To truly secure your place in the industry, you mustn’t stop your digital marketing efforts once you reach your initial goals.
+You don’t want all your available content and social media posts to be outdated, as this would only lower the SEO status you worked so hard to achieve.

 Remember that your competition is also doing digital marketing, and once you stop your efforts, they could very well pass you up.